-Hobbyists and small cafs have enjoyed the Elektra Micro Casa Leva lever espresso machine for several decades.
+Hobbyists and small cafes have enjoyed the Elektra Micro Casa Leva lever espresso machine for several decades.
 Elektra has perfected the design of the lever espresso machine, replicating the designs of the earliest, classic traditional espresso machines.
 This stunning machine features brass and copper construction, and polished wooden handles on the levers.
 This machine is sure to compliment the decor in your home with its beautiful construction and vintage look.

 Every Elektra espresso machine is a carefully engineered product and the result of extensive study.
 One of the companys top priorities is to meet all safety standards and warranty requirements.
 It has obtained various international certifications, including NSF in the USA.